Despite the threat that untreated substance abuse presents to both individual and public health, significant barriers to treatment remain.

 - The fact that shorter travel distances contributes to longer stays and greater completion rates has unfortunate implications for rural counselors and clients.

-- Compared to urban areas, rural areas often lack options for specialty substance abuse treatment programs such as those tailored to women and racial minorities; this can discourage treatment utilization among vulnerable, underserved populations.
+- Compared to urban areas, rural areas often lack options for specialty substance abuse treatment programs such as those tailored to women and racial minorities; this can discourage treatment utilization among underserved, at-risk populations.

 - Treatment-seeking in rural areas may also mean a lack of anonymity since there are fewer facilities and a higher probability of recognition in group-based meetings.